 My grandma used to make a sweet potato casserole like this one.
-In fact, this is one of the recipes she sent to me when I was down in Walt Disney World on my College Program.
+In fact, this is one recipe she sent me when I was down in Walt Disney World in my College Program.

 As you can see, this casserole has a lot of memories attached to it.
-So when it was time to think about what I was going to make for Thanksgiving, I knew I needed to find a crockpot recipe similar to the casseroles my grandma and father-in-law would make.
+So when it was time to think about what I would make for Thanksgiving, I knew I needed to find a crockpot recipe similar to the casseroles my grandma and father-in-law would make.

 This one is one that I’m going to serve for Thanksgiving.
-Speaking of Thanksgiving, this is the first year we are going to host the Thanksgiving dinner.
-Last year I did most of the cooking but we had it over at my mother-in-law’s house.
+Speaking of Thanksgiving, this is the first year we will host the Thanksgiving dinner.
+Last year I did most of the cooking, but we had it over at my mother-in-law’s house.
 This year it is going to be at our house.
 Argh!
 The problem is we keep inviting people to our little house.
 So far we are up to either 11 or 12 if everyone comes.
-That may not seem like much but if we get any more we will have to relocate to my mother-in-law’s since she has a little bit more room.
+That may not seem like much, but if we get any more, we will have to relocate to my mother-in-law’s since she has a little more room.

 Crockpot Sweet Potato Casserole

 Stars of the recipe:

 - 2 (40 oz) cans of sweet potatoes, drained

 - 1/3 c. plus 2 Tbsp. butter, melted and divided